Primetalk/typed-ontology/README.md

 For example, an entity `A` may have attributes `a`, `b`, `c`.
 And we can create a few *schemas* for the same entity - `(a,b)`, `(a)`, `(a,b,c)`.
 We may even talk about a schema that spans a few entities - `(A.a, A.b, B.a)`.

+A generic representation of an **instance** might be a
+- a tuple of the appropriate values,
+- Map[String, Any],
+- tmap
+- a tuple of Options,
+- a tuple of Eithers,
+- …

 ## Primer

 Have a look: